maddyjolly2112/maddyjolly2112/README.md

 ### Hi there 👋, I'm Mandeep Singh

 ### A curious and passionate Developer.
-I like to develop new applications and learning technologies!
+I like to develop new applications and learn technologies!

 - 👨‍💻 My portfolio website [https://maddyjolly2112.github.io/](https://maddyjolly2112.github.io/)
 - 💻 I'm a graduate majoring in Computer Science From DAVIET, India